nico22nguyen/symptom-survey-bot/README.md

   - Default appointment time = "1:00", default appointment location = "agganis"
           to change these, simply change the values passed into apt_maker()

-  NOTE: when running these modules locally, be sure to change USER to your BU Username
-        and PASS to your BU Password
+  NOTE: When running these modules locally, be sure to create file (default = login_credentials.txt) with your BU Username on the first line and your BU Password on the second line

 --> Dependencies <--
 selenium